-- [11] There is a statutory requirement under section 88(1) of the Building Act 2004 for a licensed building practitioner to provide a record of work to the owner and the territorial authority on completion of restricted building work6. - [12] Failing to provide a record of work is a ground for discipline under section 317(1)(da)(ii) of the Act.
-In order to find that ground for discipline proven, the Board need only consider whether the Respondent had "good reason" for not providing a record of work on "completion" of the restricted building work. - [13] The Board discussed issues with regard to records of work in its decision C2-011707 and gave guidelines to the profession as to who must provide a record of work, what a record of work is for, when it is to be provided, the level of detail that must be provided, who a record of work must be provided to and what might constitute a good reason for not providing a record of work. - [14] The starting point with a record of work is that it is a mandatory statutory requirement whenever restricted building work under a building consent is carried out or supervised by a licensed building practitioner (other than as an ownerbuilder).
-Each and every licensed building practitioner who carries out restricted building work must provide a record of work. - [15] The statutory provisions do not stipulate a timeframe for the licenced person to provide a record of work.
-The provisions in section 88(1) simply states "on completion of the restricted building work ...". - [16] In most situations issues with the provision of a record of work do not arise.
+- [17] The Board discussed issues with regard to records of work in its decision C2-011707 and gave guidelines to the profession as to who must provide a record of work, what a record of work is for, when it is to be provided, the level of detail that must be provided, who a record of work must be provided to and what might constitute a good reason for not providing a record of work. - [18] The starting point with a record of work is that it is a mandatory statutory requirement whenever restricted building work under a building consent is carried out or supervised by a licensed building practitioner (other than as an ownerbuilder).
+Each and every licensed building practitioner who carries out restricted building work must provide a record of work. - [19] The statutory provisions do not stipulate a timeframe for the licenced person to provide a record of work.
+The provisions in section 88(1) simply states "on completion of the restricted building work ...". - [20] In most situations issues with the provision of a record of work do not arise.
 The work progresses and records of work are provided in a timely fashion.
-In this instance commercial disputes intervened.
-The Respondent's involvement came to a premature end in June 2016.
-At that point in time he knew he would not be returning.
-More than two years has elapsed and a record of work has still not been provided to the owner or to the territorial authority.
-On this basis the Board finds that the record of work was not provided on completion as required and the disciplinary offence has been committed. - [17] Section 317(1)(da)(ii) of the Act provides for a defence of the licenced building practitioner having a "good reason" for failing to provide a record of work.
+Completion occurred in late July 2017.
+A record of work was not provided until December 2018.
+The record of work did not cover all of the restricted building work supervised.
+On this basis the Board finds that the record of work was not provided on completion as required and the disciplinary offence has been committed. - [21] Section 317(1)(da)(ii) of the Act provides for a defence of the licenced building practitioner having a "good reason" for failing to provide a record of work.
 If they can, on the balance of probabilities, prove to the Board that one exists then it is open to the Board to find that a disciplinary offence has not been committed.
-Each case will be decided by the Board on its own merits but the threshold for a good reason is high.
-No good reasons were put to the Board.
+Each case will be decided by the Board on its own merits but the threshold for a good reason is high. - [22] The Respondent has stated that the non-provision was an administrative oversight.
+Even if it was an administrative oversight is not a good reason.
+It may go to mitigation.